 [Host] How would you explain the AI as a black box metaphor to someone?

-[Scott] Well let’s compare what CRASE+ look like when I first started versus what a CRASE+ could potentially look like with these so-called black box methods or these machine learning methods
+[Scott] Well let’s compare what CRASE+ looked like when I first started versus what a CRASE+ could potentially look like with these so-called black box methods or these machine learning methods.

-So when I started it was called CRASE at the time to use multiple linear regression the same kind of linear regression you would see in a college level statistics course and so it was nice about those models is that you had your set of features that you had available you have the human scores and so you could create this regression model and because linear regression is a somewhat familiar statistical modeling tool a lot of people are familiar with it again through college or perhaps even high school even and what they learn in math and stats as they go through that curricula you can you can show them that equation you can explain well this feature has a positive progression of coefficients so as this feature goes up we would expect the predicted score to go up those kinds of things are fairly easy to explain to even a non-technical person who might be you know a stakeholder that might be using on its own I mean when it comes to the kind of the newer methods they’re out there today with machine learning and neural networks and some of these so-called black box approaches you don’t have those same interpretability you don’t have those same methods to establish interpretability in quite the same way.
+So when I started it was called CRASE at the time to use multiple linear regression, the same kind of linear regression you would see in a college level statistics course and so it was nice about those models is that you had your set of features that you had available you have the human scores and so you could create this regression model and because linear regression is a somewhat familiar statistical modeling tool a lot of people are familiar with it again through college or perhaps even high school even and what they learn in math and stats as they go through that curricula, you can you can show them that equation.
+You can explain, well this feature has a positive progression of coefficients so as this feature goes up we would expect the predicted score to go up.
+Those kinds of things are fairly easy to explain to even a non-technical person who might be you know a stakeholder that might be using on its own.
+I mean when it comes to the kind of the newer methods they’re out there today with machine learning and neural networks and some of these so-called black box approaches you don’t have the same interpretability, you don’t have those same methods to establish interpretability in quite the same way.

 So that’s where it gets harder.
 Now we don’t have we can’t rely on say a simple equation anymore and so we have to rely on new methods new approaches for example there’s an approach that we’ve been using more often now called gradient boosted machines or gradient boosted models and in that case you don’t necessarily get a nice regression equation but you can get a list of what are called relative importance –is and so it’s a sequence of these are the features that you’ve included in your model and then this one was used the most often when creating the regression trees that are part of that method and then this one was used 40 percent of the time compared to the top feature and this one was used 14 percent of the time you can see how that explanation it’s a little it’s not as satisfying I would say it I’m speaking as a statistician now it’s not as satisfying as a regression equation and it’s more technical I think again where I just talked about gradient boosted models that’s a that’s a modeling technique that’s not frequently taught an introductory stats course or here in life now you have to explain well this is how the model works and now you don’t have the techniques that you can usually use to explain well the model is treating this feature this way whilst reaching treating this feature that and so it becomes more difficult to explain to a lay audience of stakeholders and that’s a big challenge.
 And that’s something that a lot of machine learning folks are aware of you know in some applications that use of these machine learning methods that being able to explain that isn’t quite as important people don’t really in certain applications may not care about that they just care about what number comes out of the agent but from my experience in working in education applications people want to know why the engine is doing what it’s doing you want to know and at least understand at a high level why the score came out the way that it did from a psychometric standpoint that’s also important for validity purposes in to some extent because you know people want to know that we’re not just coming up with a bunch of random characteristics about the essay and we magically get a score they want those features to be ground in the construct that’s being measured they want them grounded in what makes for good writing the characteristics of good writing so again it’s kind of give-and-take in the automated scoring right now people want to use these very fancy and very good that I’ve seen wonderful results from these machine learning methods but they’re harder to explain to a lay audience and when you already have some distrust in the models even amongst automated scoring critics that’s a tall order to then sit down with folks and try to explain all of these new machine learning methods are being used in engines across the industry.